girimuszek/sprint8Final/README.md

     Advanced Technical Features (list of technical features being implemented that go beyond what we learned in class): Lack of global functions, "import time", which adds chronology to Python code.

+Requirement 2

+Implement at least four (4) meaningful features that are of similar complexity to features we delivered in previous applications.

+Functions, saving variables for later use, python, loops

+Requirement 3

+Enhance your application so that it implements at least two (2) meaningful features that are greater in complexity than features we delivered in previous applications.

+Lack of Global Variables (Which is harder to do, but works better in the long run)

+Import Time Function

 ORIGINALLY PLAN: